The submission window opens May 23, 2022 and closes July 15, 2022.

 One award will be granted to an optometrist currently serving as a current resident during the application window.
 Residents in primary care, comprehensive eye care, family practice, or ocular disease programs within and affiliated with a North American school or college of optometry are eligible.
 Anyone who is not currently completing or is yet to begin a residency for the 2020-2021 academic year is ineligible.

-Applicants should read an article by Dr. Hopkins, Primary Care Are We All on the Same Page? and write a one-page essay on the importance of primary care to optometry and their future as a primary care optometrist. http://journals.lww.com/optvissci/toc/2006/01000
+Applicants should read an article by Dr. Hopkins, Primary Care Are We All on the Same Page? and write a one-page essay on the importance of comprehensive optometric practice currently and into the future. http://journals.lww.com/optvissci/toc/2006/01000

 Prior to the award window opening the guidelines for any given award are subject to change by the AAOF and/or the award sponsor.
 Applicants are reminded to please review all information before submitting their application to ensure all award criteria is met.

 All award recipients by application and acceptance of an award agree to allow the AAOF and/or the sponsor of the award to which they applied to publish their name, image, institution information, and any statement or quote provided by the recipient.
 These will appear in a variety of media formats that will announce and promote the award including, but not limited to, the AAOF and/or sponsor annual report, website, annual meeting promotional materials.

 Orlando, FL 32801